Kielbasa Sausage with Potatoes and Sauerkraut

 Directions

-1. In a large frying pan, add butter, onion and sausage slices over a low to medium heat.
-Fry till onion is clear and the sausage is browned around the edges
+1. In a large frying pan, add butter, onion, and sausage slices over low to medium heat.
+Fry till the onion is clear and the sausage is browned around the edges

-2. Wash potatoes throughly and slice into thin-ish slices (about 3/8 of an inch), it is important to make the slices as consistent as possible so they all cook the same.
+2. Wash potatoes thoroughly and slice them into thin-ish slices (about 3/8 of an inch), it is important to make the slices as consistent as possible so they all cook the same.

-4. Line a large casserole or baking dish on the bottom and sides with the potato slices and add sausage mix from the frying pan.
+4. Spray a large casserole or baking dish with olive oil and position the potato sliices on the bottom and sides of the dish.

-5. Stir in the entire bag of sauerkraut and juices and caraway seeds into the sausage mix.
-Pour entire sauerkraut sausage mix into the dish over the potatoes.
+5. In a large bowl, add sausage mix from the frying pan, the entire bag of sauerkraut with juices, and caraway seeds.
+Mix well and pour the entire sauerkraut sausage mix into the dish over the potatoes.

-6. Please baking dish uncovered on the center shelf of the oven and bake for 1 hour.
+6. Bake the dish uncovered on the center shelf of the oven for 1 hour.

 8. Serve hot in bowls with a rather large dollop of fresh sour cream on top and garnish with smoked paprika.